 omni_viewport_cnt_minus1 plus 1 specifies the number of recommended viewport regions that are indicated by the SEI message.

+When omni_viewport_cnt_minus1 is greater than 0 and there is no information provided by external means not specified in this Specification on which recommended viewport is suggested to be displayed, the following applies:

+When omni_viewport_id is equal to 0 or 1, the 0-th recommended viewport is suggested to be displayed when the user does not have control of the viewing orientation or has released control of the viewing orientation.

 When omni_viewport_id is equal to 0, between any two recommended viewports per director's cut, the i-th recommended viewport has higher priority than the j-th recommended viewport for any values of i and j when i is less than j.
 The 0-th recommended viewport per director's cut has the highest priority.

-When omni_viewport_id is equal to 1, between any two most-viewed recommended viewports, the i-th recommended viewport has higher popularity than the j-th recommended viewport for any values of i and j when i is less than j.
+When omni_viewport_id is equal to 1, between any two recommended viewports, the i-th recommended viewport has higher popularity, among some selection of candidate viewports, than the j-th recommended viewport for any values of i and j when i is less than j.
 The 0-th most-viewed recommended viewport has the highest popularity.
+The selection of the candidate viewports is outside the scope of this Specification.

-omni_viewport_azimuth_centre[ i ] and omni_viewport_elevation_centre[ i ] indicate the centre of the i-th recommended viewport region, in units of 2−16 degrees.
+omni_viewport_azimuth_centre[ i ] and omni_viewport_elevation_centre[ i ] indicate the centre of the i-th recommended viewport region, in units of 2−16 degrees relative to the global coordinate axes.
 The value of omni_viewport_azimuth_centre[ i ] shall be in the range of −180 * 216 (i.e., −11 796 480) to 180 * 216 − 1 (i.e., 11 796 479), inclusive.
 The value of omni_viewport_elevation_centre[ i ] shall be in the range of −90 * 216 (i.e., −5 898 240) to 90 * 216 (i.e., 5 898 240), inclusive.

 omni_viewport_tilt_centre[ i ] indicates the tilt angle of the i-th recommended viewport region, in units of 2−16 degrees.
 The value of omni_viewport_tilt_centre[ i ] shall be in the range of −180 * 216 (i.e., −11796480) to 216 − 1 (i.e., 11 796 479), inclusive.